qpn6ph9q/ashesofcreation.wiki.bot/CLONING.md

   "prefix" : "+"
 }
 ```
-- [Install node.js and discord.js](https://discordjs.guide/#/preparations/) on your server.
+- Install [node.js and discord.js](https://discordjs.guide/#/preparations/) and other dependencies on your server.
 Example:
 ```
 npm init -y
 npm install discord.js
 npm install xmlhttprequest
+npm install string-strip-html

 ```

 # Starting the ashesofcreation.wiki bot on your server